Starting with the Nuxeo Platform 6.0, we’ve integrated MongoDB as a NoSQL alternative to using a relational database such as PostgreSQL.

 While MongoDB is great for the noted use cases, as a system architect we know the perfect solution is often a compromise between competing priorities.
 You can’t maximize availability and consistency at the same time.
 Every database choice and configuration is an optimization of this.
 In the noted use cases we give up some consistency of SQL to handle the large bias toward availability and maximize performance of the usage profile of the system.

 At Nuxeo, we strive to provide choices for the varied use cases of our customers and to maximize performance in a variety of environments.
-Support for MongoDB further expands the ability of the Nuxeo Platform to be the highest performing ECM for a wide range of use cases.
+Support for MongoDB further expands the ability of the Nuxeo Platform to be the highest performing Enterprise Content Management system for a wide range of use cases.